modehnal/GNOMETerminalAutomation/article/presentation_article.md

   - ### Sandbox configuration.

-    As I mentioned, we have everything we need already but some commonly used methods and functions need to be executed every single time.
+    We start the suite with some commonly used methods and functions.

     This is done with the qecore class `'TestSandbox'` this class will take care of everything.
 I will use example from the full example of `gnome-terminal` that I will be introducing later in this article.